lfr/lfr.github.io/_posts/2019-12-19-advent-validation-blocks.md

 ---
 <div class="message">
   <i>
-    This post is part of the english <a href="https://sergeytihon.com/2019/11/05/f-advent-calendar-in-english-2019/" target="_blank">F# Advent Calendar</a>, check out the other posts there, and special thanks to Sergey Tihon for organizing it.
+    This post is part of the English <a href="https://sergeytihon.com/2019/11/05/f-advent-calendar-in-english-2019/" target="_blank">F# Advent Calendar</a>, check out the other posts there, and special thanks to Sergey Tihon for organizing it.
   </i>
 </div>

-Have you ever found yourself perusing Scott's excelent [Designing With Types](https://fsharpforfunandprofit.com/series/designing-with-types.html) series, and said to yourself "_man, those single case unions are sweet_"?
+Have you ever found yourself perusing Scott's excellent [Designing With Types](https://fsharpforfunandprofit.com/series/designing-with-types.html) series, and said to yourself "_man, those single case unions are sweet_"?

 Have you ever then found yourself digging a little deeper only to realize you'd need a type declaration like the one below, for every... single... type?